Home Adventure holidays Setting sail with Hurtigruten cruises on ‘the world’s most beautiful sea voyage’

 arctic cruise norway

 Being in the Land of the Midnight Sun can do strange things to you.
-A few days into my cruise along the Norwegian coast, I’d been chatting on deck after dinner with my fellow passengers.
+A few days into my cruise along the Norwegian coast, I was chatting on deck after dinner with my fellow passengers.
 I went to bed thinking that it wasn’t a particularly late night – and was shocked to find that it was quarter to five in the morning!

 The Norwegian’s fjords boast some of the most spectacular scenery in the world